Moo.com + RockPaperInk

 After many sketches, one idea was taken to final, the image of Artemis, the Greek goddess of the hunt in line over a field of vibrant color.
 I struck on this idea of mythology to help represent a figure larger than any one nationality, race or age.
 After developing the line work of Artemis reaching back for her arrow [to strike the disease], I realize she was also mimicking the stance taken to do a breast self-examination, a real visual bonus.

-As of 2013, the stamp has raised over $78 million in research dollars and has been printed in several European countries.
+As of 2018, the stamp has raised over $87 million in research dollars.
 The stamp is the longest running issue in US Postal Service history.
+Several European countries have printed their own stamps with the same artwork.

 Included in the exhibit The Art of the Stamp at the National Postal Museum/Washington, DC.